ivanenkomaksym/mindmaps/maps/aws.md

 - The AWS Well-Architected Framework
   - Operational excellence
+    - The ability to run and monitor systems to deliver business value
+    - AWS CloudFormation for creating templates
   - Security
+    - AWS Identity and Access Management (IAM)
   - Reliability
+    - Recover from infrastructure or service disruptions
+    - Amazon CloudWatch
   - Performance efficiency
+    - The ability to use computing resources efficiently to meet system requirements
+    - Amazon CloudWatch
   - Cost optimization
+    - Cost Explorer
   - Sustainability
+    - The ability to increase efficiency across all components of a workload by maximizing the benefits from the provisioned resources.
+    - Amazon EC2 Auto Scaling
 - Advantages of cloud computing
   - Trade upfront expense for variable expense.
   - Benefit from massive economies of scale.